-Associate Head of School Teaching & Learning
+Associate Head of School for Teaching, Learning and Quality

 Plymouth Business School (Faculty of Business)

 Senior Lecturer in French and Spanish.
 Programme Manager for the Modern Languages Group.
 Associate Head of Planning and Resources, School of Tourism and Hospitality.
 South West Coordinator for Routes into Languages.